haocloo/tech-eval/README.md

 # Hello There

-Make any changes on html, then create a pull request.
+Fork this repo, make some changes in html, then create a pull request.
 Easy task.